Pokkenslageren/Piggy-Projects/README.md

 Contributing file with information regarding the project for future contributers.

 ## First time you acces the site
-Remember to create a new user when it is your first time on the site.
-This is required to create and save your projects.
-You do this by pressing the "login" button, and then create user.
+Remember to login with the preset user.

 ## Run the program locally or online
 Azure link for going to the site online: projectportal-fdfug0fda9gvchhm.westeurope-01.azurewebsites.net